stelzinga/MF/Management_Framework.md

 ## Clients
 Customers or Clients consist of *external* or *internal* individuals, groups, or corporations receiving the benefit of Services.
 Without Clients, there is no purpose for Services to be delivered.
 Understanding Clients's needs and constraints is thus critical to assuring Services are optimal.
 Obtaining this insight is often part of Marketing.

 Obviously the range of Clients is vast, from individuals to entire Companies and anything in between like Small and Medium Enterprises.
 How a Venture manages its Clients depends among others on where a Client is located within this range, but also the sector in which the Venture offers its Services to those Clients.

-The following are key aspects of each Client:
-- Type: is the Client an individual or a corporate i.e., is the Client itself a Venture.
-Depending on this typology below questions may or may not have an answer.
-- Client Category: depending on the Client type this includes demographic aspects (individuals) and Sector(s) for corporates and can include tiering based on relative size within those corporates e.g., a tier one bank.
-- Overview: Description, can include, history of the client itself, as well as the history of the relationship with the Client
-- Environment: the Environment the Client operates in, which can partially, or fully overlap with the Venture
-- Competitors: the Competitors of the Client, which can all or partially be Client of the Venture as well.
-- Suppliers: the providers of Services to the Client.
-These Suppliers can be competitors to the Venture, or not if they do not operate in the same Sector or Country.
-- Service: Services offered by the Venture and used by the Client as well as Services the Client uses, but which are not offered to the Client, or which are not part of the Service offering by the Venture .
-- Revenue: the Revenue of the Venture associated to the Client, but also the total Revenue of the Client,
-- Cost: Cost associated to maintaining the relationship with the Client, as well as the Cost structure and actual Cost of offering the Services the Client offers.
-- Risk: Risk associated to maintaining the relationship with the Client
-- Contact: Group/Groups owning or having a relationship with the Client.
 ________________________________________
 ## Services
 Services is a single term used to describe both Goods and/or Services.
 Goods can be raw materials, finished Products or anything in between.
 Services are non-tangible output of Operations.
 Both Goods and Services are of value to Clients and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
 In certain cases Services can be composed of Services *and* Products.
 For example stock exchanges deliver various Products (Stock, ETF, Warrants, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offers Services (repair, advice) to support those Products.